-- parentClock The parent clock for this clock. - tickRate (int) tick rate for this clock (in ticks per second) - correlation (tuple(int, int)) The initial correlation for this clock.
-A tuple (parent tick value, this clock tick value)
+- parentClock The parent clock for this clock. - tickRate (int) tick rate for this clock (in ticks per second) - correlation (Correlation) or tuple (parentTicks, selfTicks).
+The initial correlation for this clock.

 Parameters dependent - When this clock changes, the notify() method of this dependent will be called, passing a single argument that is this clock.